HarlemSquirrel/HarlemSquirrel.github.io/_posts/2018-06-01-digital-ocean-rails-capistrano-setup.markdown

 categories: rails digitalocean
 ---

-After hosting a Rails app on Heroku for quite some time I was looking for a way to have some more control and get more familar with [DigitalOcean].
+After hosting a Rails app on Heroku for quite some time I was looking for a way to have some more control and get more familiar with [DigitalOcean].
 Their $5 droplet is quite nice for getting started with 1 GB of RAM, 25 GB of storage, and 1 TB of transfer right now.

 I could not find a single guide on setting things up the way I needed so I thought this might help others who are looking into a similar stack.